-Full-length and short essays are peer-reviewed.
-All essays deemed appropriate for Interfere will be sent to at least two referees.
-After considering the recommendations of the reviewers, the editorial board will decide whether a submission is accepted for publication minor or no revisions, or rejected.
+Full-length and short essays/articles are peer-reviewed.
+All essays/articles deemed appropriate for Interfere will be sent to at least two referees.
+After considering the recommendations of the reviewers, the editorial board will decide whether a submission is accepted for publication with/out corrections, or rejected.
 The editors collaborate with reviewers and authors to promote prompt review and response to proposed edits and revisions to facilitate the timely publication of essays.

 In order to enable double-blind reviewing, the first page will be suppressed when the paper is sent to the reviewers.
 For the same reason, papers should as far as possible be written such that the author(s) cannot be identified from the text.